-When testing on $4\sigma$ top probes set (Table 3 and Figure 3), BE had significantly best Spearman and AUC scores (p<0.0025, Wilcoxon rank-sum test), while AM and RM were essentially equal (p=0.41 and p=0.44, respectively), and significantly better than SW (p<10-4).
-Using the sensitivity measure, BE was again best (p<10-15), AM second best (p=3.8·10-6 compared to SW), and RM and SW were roughly the same (p=0.18).
+( $p < 10^{-15}$ ), AM second best ( $p = 3.8 \cdot 10^{-6}$ compared to SW), and RM and SW were roughly the same (p = 0.18).
 Hence, BE showed consistently best performance in all three measures, followed by AM.
 Interestingly, BE gave the poorest AUC and Spearman scores on a few samples.
 On larger probe sets (Figure 4), BE performed best, followed by RM.
 The AUC and sensitivity criteria deteriorated for all methods, as expected due to the increasing difficulty in ranking lower-affinity probes.
 The Spearman score improvement results from its bias to larger sets, so it is more meaningful for comparison of sets of similar sizes.
 Full results are available in Table S2.

-Predicting in vivo binding intensities:
+Predicting in vivo binding intensities

 Since PBM and SELEX are in vitro assays, which may introduce biases, we also tested the methods' abilities to predict binding intensities for in vivo experiments.
-Our evaluation included ChIP-chip datasets of 32 yeast TFs (69 experiments) that had also PBM profiles [8,19].
-A PWM learned according to the profiles of both PBMs (when available) is tested against the data from a ChIP-chip experiment.
+Our evaluation included ChIP-chip datasets of 32 yeast TFs (69 experiments) that had also PBM profiles [19,20].
+A PWM learned according to the profiles of both

+PBMs (when available) is tested against the data from a ChIP-chip experiment.
 To evaluate the prediction on the high intensity promoters, where binding is expected to be strongest, we used the positive promoter set as those with reported p-values below 0.001.

-All methods performed quite similarly on the AUC and Spearman rank coefficient criteria (Table 2).
-Using the sensitivity measure, SW was better than the other three (p<0.02), AM and BE were roughly the same (p=0.39) and significantly better than RM (p<0.04).
-Hence, SW showed consistently best performance in all three measures, while AM and BE were second best (Table 3 and Figure 4).
+All methods performed quite similarly on the AUC and Spearman rank coefficient criteria (Figure 5).
+Using the sensitivity measure, SW was better than the other three (p < 0.02), AM and BE were roughly the same (p = 0.39) and significantly better than RM (p < 0.04).
+Hence, SW showed consistently best performance in all three measures, while AM and BE were second best (Table 2 and Figure 4).
 Full results are available in Table S3.

-Running times:
+Running times

-We ran each method on the same 10 examples using a single core of an Intel® Xeon® CPU E5410 @ 2.33GHz, with 6MB of cache and 16GB of memory.
-On average, AM runs for 30 seconds (including pre-processing), while BE, RM and SW run for about 15 minutes, one hour and more than two hours, respectively (Table 3).
-BE currently uses SW results as seeds, thus SW's running time should be added to the total running time of BE.
-Hence, AM provides a speedup by a factor of 30-200.
+We ran each method on the same 10 examples using a single core of an Intel® Xeon® CPU E5410 @ 2.33 GHz, with 6 MB of cache and 16 GB of memory.
+On average, AM runs for 30 seconds (including pre-processing), while BE, RM and SW run for about 15 minutes, one hour and more than two hours,